 A touch of style

 The first stylish airports came about in the 1990s, with Denver International leading the way with a white fabric, peaked roof.
 Finally, the airport itself became an object of interest to architects and designers.

 Airports are also good for business

-International flights boost the local economies – for every daily return flight from LAX, around $620 million is generated annually, with around $250 million in local wages.
+International flights and private jet services boost the local economies – for every daily return flight from LAX, around $620 million is generated annually, with around $250 million in local wages.
 This includes cleaners and shop staff, not just cabin crew.
 It’s expected that by the end of the decade, most revenue from airports will be non-aeronautical – car parks, shops, dry cleaners, massage booths, hotels and so on will outweigh the revenue from the flights themselves.

 Around half of the world’s population lives in cities already and what’s been seen in recent decades is that when an airport is built next to an existing city, another city grows around it.
 Airports attract jobs, which attract people, which attracts light rail systems, taxis, buses, even boats in some regions.
 Airports become, quite literally, hubs of humanity.

 The airport as battery

 Most airports are fairly flat structures, so it’s not hard to imagine them with big solar arrays.
 There’s also the possibility of wind power and even people-power!
 Every day, thousands of people pass through an airport and if some of the kinetic energy from their footsteps can be harnessed, that’s a serious source of power right there.